School Visits

 Life on the Home Front

-Meet our WW2 housewife who will explore some of the varied roles that women undertook to contribute to the WW2 War effort. and discuss what daily life on the home front may have been like.
+Explore what daily life on the home front may have been like for those left behind.
 This talk explores the realities of evacuation, touching on the impact of the 'Phoney War'.
-We will also investigate the impact of the war on rationing of food and clothing.
+We will also investigate the impact of the war on education, rationing of food and clothing as well as looking at key campaigns such as 'Make do and Mend' and 'Dig for Victory'.

 The Blitz

-Based around our reconstructed Anderson shelter and lead by a uniformed Air Raid Warden this session explores the experience of civilians during the Blitz.
-Take a look at civilian gas masks, the weapons to watch out for and have a go at using some authentic fire fighting equipment!
-At the end of the talk participate in an air raid drill and file into our replica Air Raid shelter.
+Based around our reconstructed Anderson shelter this session explores the experience of civilians and emergency services during the Blitz.
+Take a look at civilian gas masks, and the weapons to watch out for!

 The Home Guard